A Southern-Gothic, Medieval Fantasy

 The “Vault of Silence” is basically the beginning of an experiment, based on the conviction that you can have a Medieval story, without the Medieval aesthetic.
 Instead, my love for turn-of-the-century American folklore has filled in the aesthetic gap, and encroached a little into the Model of my story.
 So what you end up with is, what I would call, a Southern-Gothic, Medieval Fantasy story.

-The story takes place in ‘last inhabited town on earth’, the town of Lerga, on a misty island in a black ocean.
-Lerga has been under the guiding hand of “the College” since they landed there, after the event of the Rapture.
+The story takes place in ‘last inhabited town on earth’, the town of Perifery, on a misty island in a black ocean.
+Perifery has been under the guiding hand of “the College” since they settled there, after the mysterious event of the “Reckoning”.

 Rafael is a boy of the island.
-He lost his first and only love to the sea, and now is apprenticed to her father, an alcoholic ex-sea captain who is haunted by an unquenchable conviction and an undying grief.
-Rafael shares his contemplative nature with another boy of the town, Amery, who is his truest friend; though his knack for thievery and his sharp wit often gets them into plenty of trouble.
+He lost his first and only love to the sea, and now is apprenticed to her father, an alcoholic ex-sea captain who is haunted by an unquenchable conviction and an undying guilt.
+Rafael shares his contemplative nature with another boy of the town, Amery, who is his truest friend; though his knack for thievery and his sharp wit often gets them into a mess of trouble.

 When a prophetic hermit meets an uncanny death, Rafael and his friends begin to suspect the world they had been taught to accept is not the true world.
-Their reality begins to turn inside out as they discover what’s really been going on in the woods, and behind the closed doors of the College.
-As the voice of a ghost begins to guide Rafael, he begins to wonder why he recognizes her voice; and what could she mean by the “Helm of Nations”?
+Their reality begins to turn inside-out as they discover what’s really been going on in the woods, and behind the closed doors of the College.
+As the voice of a ghost guides Rafael, he begins to wonder why he recognizes her voice; and what could she mean by the “Helm of Nations”?

-Rafael has no choice but to open his eyes to reality, and the real world is nothing like he’d ever imagined.
+Rafael has no choice but to open his eyes to a different reality, and the real world is nothing like he’d ever imagined.